HarshitDawar55/MachineLearning-Spark-Scala/README.md

 * The Fastest tool to perform the task because it used In-Memory Computation Approach.

-* Provides SQL, Machine Learning, Visualization & Hive support to the user.
+* Provides SQL, Machine Learning, Visualization, Streaming & Hive support to the user.

 * Supports multiple languages like Java, R, Scala, & Python.

+# Spark Machine Learning Support!